zhangziqing/zhangziqing/README.md

 - 👋 Hi, I’m @zhangziqing
 - 👀 I’m interested in music, coding
-- 🌱 I’m currently learning ISA, Machine Learning, Compiler
+- 🌱 I’m currently learning ISA and uARCH, FPGA, Compiler
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...